matteo-bruni/gi-stub-gen/README.md

 ### Usage

-To generate a stub for a specific library:
+Here an example to generate a stub for a specific library:

 ```bash
 gst_version=`pkg-config --modversion gstreamer-1.0`